 For additional information about our services, see our Disclosure Brochure (Form ADV Part 2A) and Customer Relationship Summary (Form CRS) brochure at https://adviserinfo.sec.gov/firm/summary/152622, as well as the Brochure Supplement (Form ADV Part 2B) and Investment Advisory Agreement your financial professional provides.
 You can reach us by email at firstname.lastname@example.org or by phone 800-923-4307 to request up-to-date information and a copy of our Form ADV Relationship Summary.

 Empirical Insurance Services, LLC

-Empirical Insurance Services, LLC (“Empirical Insurance”), offers insurance-planning services specifically designed to address the life, disability, and long-term care insurance needs of our clients.
+Empirical Insurance Services, LLC (“Empirical Insurance”), a wholly-owned subsidiary of Empirical, offers insurance-planning services specifically designed to address the life, disability, and long-term care insurance needs of our clients.
 Empirical Insurance can review current coverage in the context of a client’s financial plan, discuss risks insurance could help cover, and guide clients through the process of obtaining coverage.
 Empirical Insurance has access to many different insurance carriers, which allows them to compare the financial strengths, costs, and product benefits of these firms.

 Empirical has employees who are affiliated with Empirical Insurance.
 These affiliated employees (listed below) are appointed with various unaffiliated, third-party insurance companies.
 You are never obligated or required to purchase insurance products through these affiliated employees in their capacity as insurance producers.
 This does create a material conflict of interest in that it provides an incentive for these affiliated employees to recommend insurance products based on compensation received rather than on a client’s needs.
 As supervised persons of Empirical, these affiliated employees are bound by the fiduciary standards set forth in the firm’s code of ethics to place the needs of each client above their own personal financial gain.